aws-samples/mlops-multi-account-terraform/README.md

 1. **MLOps Template for Model Building, Training, and Deployment**: ML Ops pattern to train models using SageMaker pipelines and to deploy the trained model into preproduction and production accounts.
 This template supports Real-time inference, Batch Inference Pipeline, and BYOC containers.

-2. **MLOps Template for promoting the full ML pipeline across environments**: ML Ops pattern to shows how to take the same SageMaker pipeline across environements from dev to prod.
+2. **MLOps Template for promoting the full ML pipeline across environments**: ML Ops pattern to shows how to take the same SageMaker pipeline across environments from dev to prod.

 3. **MLOps Template for Model Building and Training**: MLOps pattern that shows a simple one-account SageMaker Pipeline setup.